EthereumCommonwealth/LetsTalkETC/Episodes/Episode_1.md

 **Carlo Vicari:**
-everyone welcome to the first episode of let's talk ETC podcast I'm here with dr. Christian Severino we're going to talk about everything going on in the fear in classic community and blockchain in general um guess where your two hosts
+everyone welcome to the first episode of let's talk ETC podcast I'm here with dr. Christian Seberino we're going to talk about everything going on in the fear in classic community and blockchain in general um guess where your two hosts
-I'm my name is Carlo vicari I'm [/u/CarloVetc](https://www.reddit.com/user/CarloVetc) ETC on Reddit and in the ethereum classic slack and I'm here with dr.
+I'm my name is Carlo Vicari I'm [/u/CarloVetc](https://www.reddit.com/user/CarloVetc) ETC on Reddit and in the ethereum classic slack and I'm here with dr.
-Christian Severino he goes by Sabrina and slack and on reddit also what's going on Christian
+Christian Seberino he goes by Sabrina and slack and on reddit also what's going on Christian